elizabethdaly/numpy-random/README.md

 - The number of days ahead of travel that people purchase flights.
 - Failure of computer parts over time.

-### 4 (iv) The Rayleigh distribution <a name="#Eg4_sec3"></a>
+### 4 iv The Rayleigh distribution <a name="#Eg4_sec3"></a>
-The Rayleigh distribution is a continuous probability distribution for positive random variables.
+The Rayleigh distribution is a non-symmetric continuous probability distribution for positive random variables.
 It is mamed after Lord Rayleigh, a British physicist who provided the first theoretical explanation for why the sky is blue, among other things.
 A Rayleigh distribution is often observed when the magnitude of a vector is related to its directional components.
 For example, when wind speed is analyzed in two directions (say east and west components), the overall wind speed will follow a Rayleigh distribution.
 Each component must be normally distributed, with zero mean and equal variances, and there must be no linear relationship between the two constituent components.
 Knowledge of the wind speed distribution is very important when selecting sites for wind turbines for example.
 The mean and variance of this distribution are calculated from its scale (see the Jupyter notebook).
 The Rayleigh distribution can be used:
 - to model the wind distribution for land-based wind turbine sites (the most common real-world application I found).
 - to account for the distribution of background noise in magnetic resonance images magnitude images.